-We hope that this discussion of the anchoring event concept and its implications for modeling the operation of relationships creates research interest in both laboratory and field investigations regarding the details of how specific non-reciprocal exchange relationship rules emerge as a consequence of specific events.
+We hope that this discussion of the anchoring event concept and its implications for modeling the operation of relationships creates research interest in both laboratory and field investigations regarding the details of how specific nonreciprocal exchange relationship rules emerge as a consequence of specific events.
 As one example, it would be possible to manipulate the social context and valence of the anchoring event to show how they may interact in determining the specific new relationship rules applied by the focal individual in the next exchange with the target.
-Given that certain non-reciprocal forms (group gain and competition) involve joint consideration of the individual's and the target's outcomes while others (altruism, rationality and revenge) do not, it might be that the social context of the anchoring event will predict the specific state that emerges.
-For negative anchoring events where the target is seen as delivering treatment that is consistent with what the focal individual sees others in their referent group receiving, then the individual would be expected to shift to an interpretation that selfreliance (or reliance on their group in future interactions with the target) is appropriate for future exchanges with the target, which should lead to a shift to use of a rule of rationality in future exchanges.
-If, on the other hand, the other party delivers treatment that is inconsistent with that seen granted to other members of their reference group, then there is a felt need to differentiate themselves from the other party through competition.
-Strongly negative social emotions that emerge in these exchanges could lead our person to distinguish themselves in future interactions with the other party by attempting to diminish the other's outcomes; they switch to applying rules of revenge for subsequent exchanges.
+Given that certain nonreciprocal forms (group gain and competition) involve joint consideration of the individual's and the target's outcomes whereas others (altruism, rationality, and revenge) do not, it might be that the social context of the anchoring event will predict the specific state that emerges.

+For negative anchoring events where the target is seen as delivering treatment consistent with what the focal individual sees others in his or her referent group receiving, the individual would be expected to shift to an interpretation that self-reliance is appropriate for future exchanges with the target, which should lead to a shift to use of a rule of rationality in future exchanges.
+If, however, the other party delivers treatment that is inconsistent with what the individual sees granted to other members of his or her reference group, the individual then has a felt need to differentiate himself or herself from the other party through competition.
+Strongly negative social emotions that emerge in these exchanges could lead the individual to distinguish him/herself in future interactions with the other party by attempting to diminish the other's outcomes; that individual could switch to applying rules of revenge for subsequent exchanges.

-A second aim of research efforts should be to test those competing propositions we make relative to those proposed in theories based on the assumption that people seek to maintain or restore balance in exchanges.
-What we propose is that the judgment that is made in that exchange in the series where the stakes are highest is the one that sets the future rules for exchange.
+A second aim of research efforts should be to test the competing propositions we make relative to those proposed in theories based on the assumption that people seek to maintain or restore balance in exchanges.
+What we propose is that the judgment made in that exchange in the series where the stakes are highest is the one that sets the future rules for exchange.
 That is, the gradual accumulation of exchange returns or what happens first will serve to set the terms of exchange until an anchoring event occurs.
-This is easily manipulated in laboratory contexts by varying the magnitude of the extent of unfairness or injustice as well as the order of positive and negative treatments to see whether it is true that exchange terms are set by the first exchange (van den Bos, Vermunt & Wilke, 1997), the first unfair exchange (Lind et al., 2001) or are anchored on the judgment of the most important and affect-laden exchange in the series.
+This is easily manipulated in laboratory contexts by varying the magnitude of the extent of unfairness or injustice as well as the order of positive and negative treatments to see whether it is true that exchange terms are set by the first exchange (van den Bos, Vermunt, & Wilke, 1997) or the first unfair exchange (Lind et al., 2001), or whether they are anchored on the judgment of the most important and affect-laden exchange in the series.
 Varying the magnitude of the treatments will also allow us to answer the critical empirical question of what specific "tipping point" in terms of intensity of affective reaction is required in order for the exchange to serve as an anchoring event.